 The champagne edition of the to-go cup is an additional upgrade for the evening aperitif: hand-painted in royal colors in the master painting of the Königliche Porzellan-Manufaktur Berlin and decorated with real, hand-applied and polished gold, the cup also ensures a special end to the day with or without a lid.

-Almost every KPM piece can be customized by our master painters within just 10 working days.
-Discover our KPM porcelain configurator, with which you can personalize the KPM To-go cup according to your ideas.
+Nearly every KPM piece can be customized by our master painters in just 10 business days.
+Discover our KPM Porcelain Configurator, which lets you personalize the KPM To-go cup you envision it.

 CUSTOMIZABLE KPM PORCELAIN